Fiftyfour Two Foundation (54:2 Foundation)

 Phone: 0333 3447 542

 Note: The foundation does not accept unsolicited grant applications.
-Contact is primarily for organizations invited to apply or for initial relationship-building inquiries.
+Contact is primarily for organisations invited to apply or for initial relationship-building inquiries.

 Overview

-Founded in 2018, the Fiftyfour Two Foundation (54:2 Foundation) is a UK-registered charity (number 1180441) that partners with charitable organizations working to relieve and prevent poverty, advance education and opportunities, and further the Christian faith.
+Founded in 2018, the Fiftyfour Two Foundation (54:2 Foundation) is a UK-registered charity (number 1180441) that partners with charitable organisations working to relieve and prevent poverty, advance education and opportunities, and further the Christian faith.
 The foundation operates with a distinctive approach, focusing its grants on a limited number of charities to enable larger grant amounts and medium-term support commitments.
-With annual grant-making expenditure of approximately ??158,000, the foundation maintains exceptionally low overhead costs (just 2.1% administrative expenses, with 97.9% going directly to grants).
-The foundation's grant-making is largely conducted through engaging with charitable organizations local to their trustees in Bristol, London, and the East Midlands, as well as international work in Zimbabwe.
+With annual grant-making expenditure of approximately £161,570, the foundation's grant-making is largely conducted through engaging with charitable organisations local to their trustees in Bristol, London, and the East Midlands, as well as international work in Zimbabwe.

 Funding Priorities